francescolonardo/CRTE-Preparation/04_crte_kerberos_attacks.md

 C:\Users\Administrator.US> exit
 ```

-- Extract secrets from that machine for users and hunt for local admin privileges for the users

 Now, to copy our Loader to `us-helpdesk`, we need to access the filesystem.
 Let's request a TGS for CIFS using Rubeus in the same process as above.